Auri-Fex/Halcova/norbela/world/overview.md

 - Solitary, territorial lifeforms with prominent crystalline horn structures used for display and defense.
 - They patrol the edges of frost forests and spire fields, marking territory with trails of bioluminescent secretions.
-- Their horns refract sunlight and Aetherite energy, creating dazzling visual signals during mating and conflict.
+- Their horns refract sunlight and finyak energy, creating dazzling visual signals during mating and conflict.

 // ---
 // END LOCKED WORLD FEATURE: Bovae Lifeforms (Descriptive Names Only)
 // ---

 // ---
-// LOCKED WORLD FEATURE: Unique World Aspects (Aetherite & Blue Sun)
+// LOCKED WORLD FEATURE: Unique World Aspects (Finyak & Blue Sun)
 // ---

 ## Unique World Aspects (Locked)

-### 1. Crystal Mantle Ranges
+### 1. Stanyak Ral (Crystal Mantle Ranges)

 - Towering, jagged mountain ranges composed of translucent crystal and ice, refracting blue sunlight into dazzling patterns across the landscape.
-- Deep veins of Aetherite run through the ranges, subtly influencing local gravity and causing periodic tremors or slow, undulating shifts in the terrain.
+- Deep veins of finyak run through the ranges, subtly influencing local gravity and causing periodic tremors or slow, undulating shifts in the terrain.
 - The ranges act as natural barriers, shaping weather patterns and migration routes for lifeforms.
 Some peaks emit faint, harmonic vibrations during Pulse Season, attracting migratory creatures.
 - The crystal composition allows for rare, echoing auroras that ripple along the slopes, visible from great distances.

-### 2. Luminous Subglacial Rivers
+### 2. Blayresh (Luminous Subglacial Rivers)

-- Vast networks of rivers flow beneath the surface ice, glowing faintly from Aetherite energy and refracted blue sunlight.
+- Vast networks of rivers flow beneath the surface ice, glowing faintly from finyak energy and refracted blue sunlight.
 - Surface meltwater occasionally reveals radiant pools, which support bursts of life and serve as migration waypoints for both magical and non-magical organisms.
 - The rivers shift course over time, carving new caverns and channels, and sometimes surfacing as temporary, glowing streams during Pulse Season.
 - Subglacial river junctions are hotspots for biodiversity, with unique microclimates and mineral deposits.

-### 3. Aetherite-Driven Seasons
+### 3. Finyak-Driven Seasons

-- Seasons are marked by fluctuations in Aetherite energy rather than temperature.
+- Seasons are marked by fluctuations in finyak energy rather than temperature.
 “Pulse Season” brings surges of magical activity, bioluminescence, and rapid growth, while “Dusk Season” dims the world, causing life to hibernate, migrate, or conserve energy.
 - The transition between seasons is signaled by changes in aurora intensity and the color of refracted sunlight.
-- Lifeforms synchronize their behaviors and migrations to the Aetherite cycle, with some species only emerging or reproducing during Pulse Season.
+- Lifeforms synchronize their behaviors and migrations to the finyak cycle, with some species only emerging or reproducing during Pulse Season.
-- Human rituals and timekeeping are based on the visible effects of Aetherite, such as aurora patterns and crystal resonance.
+- Human rituals and timekeeping are based on the visible effects of finyak, such as aurora patterns and crystal resonance.

-### 4. Floating Crystal Plateaus
+### 4. Blayarch (Floating Crystal Plateaus)

-- Massive, flat crystal formations hover above the surface, held aloft by concentrated Aetherite fields that distort gravity locally.
+- Massive, flat crystal formations hover above the surface, held aloft by concentrated finyak fields that distort gravity locally.
 - These plateaus cast shifting, prismatic shadows and serve as refuges for migratory lifeforms, offering shelter from harsh surface conditions.
 - The undersides of the plateaus are covered in bioluminescent growths, creating a surreal, glowing canopy over the land below.
 - Occasionally, plateaus drift or collide, reshaping the landscape and creating new habitats.

 ### 5. Aurora-Linked Settlements

-- Early human communities cluster near regions with frequent auroras and strong Aetherite activity, using the light for navigation, ritual, and timekeeping.
+- Early human communities cluster near regions with frequent auroras and strong finyak activity, using the light for navigation, ritual, and timekeeping.
 - Architecture incorporates crystal and ice, designed to refract blue sunlight and maximize warmth, with buildings oriented to capture aurora displays.
-- Social gatherings and ceremonies are timed to aurora cycles and Aetherite surges, with myths and stories centered on the interplay of light and magic.
+- Social gatherings and ceremonies are timed to aurora cycles and finyak surges, with myths and stories centered on the interplay of light and magic.
-- Settlements are often semi-nomadic, moving with the shifting patterns of Aetherite and aurora activity to ensure survival and prosperity.
+- Settlements are often semi-nomadic, moving with the shifting patterns of finyak and aurora activity to ensure survival and prosperity.

 // ---
-// END LOCKED WORLD FEATURE: Unique World Aspects (Aetherite & Blue Sun)
+// END LOCKED WORLD FEATURE: Unique World Aspects (Finyak & Blue Sun)
 // ---

 // ---